 Deluxe vs. Basic Puddle Jumper Jackets

-There is a slight difference in price and quality with the Puddle Jumper Jackets labeled as “deluxe” and other brands that are more “basic”.
+There is a slight difference in price and quality with the Stearns Puddle Jumper Jackets labeled as “deluxe” and other brands that are more “basic”.
 Stearns Deluxe may be slightly more money (though not much) and definitely seem to be better quality.

 Both versions come in a lot of cute styles with age appropriate characters for boys and girls.

 Our red ladybug Puddle Jumper Jacket (shown in these pictures) was purchased years ago and the style may not be currently available, but you can still find similar styles and designs (if not same ladybug design we had).

 As a mom, I highly recommend this product for any kid learning to swim… and as a boater I think it can be a great Coast Guard approved swimming aid at a boat.
 But as I mentioned, my preference is to swap it for a standard youth life jacket when cruising or walking on a dock.

 NEW: Body Glove Paddle Pal Life Jacket

 There is a new product on the market that I think solves many of the concerns I have with the Puddle Jumper.
 Similar in style to the standard Puddle Jumper, the Body Glove Paddle Pal Life Jacket features a built-in vest, eliminating the concern of the Puddle Jumper easily sliding down when not in the water.Paddle Pals are a US Coast Guard approved learn-to-swim aid as a Type III Childs PFD for recreational boating.
 Child (30-50lbs).

 Puddle Jumpers and Paddle Pals are all one size fits all and available in a lot of cute styles for boys and girls.